zahra-ali-jaffer/dsa-practice/README.md

 ### `yr_2_java-practice/`

 Contains 14 Java files covering core DSA concepts and related topics learned in the second year.
-Each file contains **focused problems and solutions from NeetCode and LeetCode**, with explanations and Java implementations:
+Each file contains **focused problems and solutions, as well as Practice Documentation**, with explanations and Java implementations:

 1. **Object_Oriented_Design** – Principles and implementation of OOP in Java.
 2. **Analysis_of_Algorithms** – Complexity analysis, Big O notation, and algorithm evaluation.